qnngroup/qnngds/docs/dev/documenting.rst

 Documenting
 ===========

-Updating qnngds documentation after a code moficiation
+Updating qnngds documentation after a code modification
 ------------------------------------------------------
 .. _doc steps:
 #.
 Modify the code as needed, see :ref:`Coding` for instructions and guides.